Discrete calculus: Two initial constructions

 The Riemann sum is measuring the total area of the bars, defined by $f$, between two points (here $a$ and $b$).

 When velocity is constant, the total distance traveled over the given time interval can be computed by multiplying velocity and time.
 For example, travelling a steady 50 mph for 3 hours results in a total distance of 150 miles.
 In the diagram on the left, when constant velocity and time are graphed, these two values form a rectangle with height equal to the velocity and width equal to the time elapsed.
 Therefore, the product of velocity and time also calculates the rectangular area under the (constant) velocity curve.
 This connection between the area under a curve and distance traveled can be extended to any irregularly shaped region exhibiting an incrementally varying velocity over a given time period.
 If the bars in the diagram on the right represents speed as it varies from an interval to the next, the distance traveled (between the times represented by $a$ and $b$) is the area of the shaded region $s$.

 So, the interval between $a$ and $b$ is divided into a number of equal segments, the length of each segment represented by the symbol $\Delta x$.
 For each small segment, we have one value of the function $f(x)$.
 Call that value $v$.
 Then the area of the rectangle with base $\Delta x$ and height $v$ gives the distance (time $\Delta x$ multiplied by speed $v$) traveled in that segment.
 Associated with each segment is the value of the function above it, $f(x) = v$.
 The sum of all such rectangles gives the area between the axis and the piece-wise constant curve, which is the total distance traveled.

-Suppose a function is defined at the mid-points of the intervals of equal length $\Delta x=h>0$:
+Suppose a function is defined at the mid-points of $n$ intervals of equal length $\Delta x=h>0$, so $h=\frac{a-b}n$: